Axnjr/SEM7/DeepLearning-RNN.md

 - Anomaly Detection: Anomalous inputs may have larger reconstruction errors as they don’t align with the learned stable features.
 - Image and Signal Processing: Commonly used to extract robust features in images or signals where minor variations need to be ignored.

+# 7. Applications of `AE's`:
+- **Medical Imaging:**
+Autoencoders have shown great promise in medical imaging applications such as Magnetic Resonance Imaging (MRI), Computed Tomography (CT), and X-Ray imaging.
+The ability of autoencoders to learn feature representations from high-dimensional data has made them useful for compressing medical images while preserving diagnostic information.
+- **Video Compression:**
+Autoencoders have also been used for video compression, where the goal is to compress a sequence of images into a compact representation that can be transmitted or stored efficiently.
+One example of this is the video codec AV1, which uses a combination of autoencoders and traditional compression methods to achieve higher compression rates while maintaining video quality
+- **Autonomous Vehicles:**
+Autoencoders are also useful for autonomous vehicle applications, where the goal is to compress high-resolution camera images captured by the vehicle’s sensors while preserving critical information for navigation and obstacle detection.
+- **Social Media and Web Applications:**
+Autoencoders have also been used in social media and web applications, where the goal is to reduce the size of image files to improve website loading times and reduce bandwidth usage.
+For example, Facebook uses an autoencoder-based approach for compressing images uploaded to their platform, which achieves high compression ratios while preserving image quality.
+This has led to faster loading times for images on the platform and reduced data usage for users.